TheSagab/cosmic-sagab/README.md

-# finpilot
+# cosmic-sagab

 A template for building custom bootc operating system images based on the lessons from [Universal Blue](https://universal-blue.org/) and [Bluefin](https://projectbluefin.io).
 It is designed to be used manually, but is optimized to be bootstraped by GitHub Copilot.
 After set up you'll have your own custom Linux.

 > Be the one who moves, not the one who is moved.